 There's a lot of things that suck in life.
 I'm not quite sure if I've gotten any sleep tonight, and that definitely sucks.
-I've just been lying in bed thinking to myself, "get tired, damnit" but that doesn't seem to be working.
 But there is something that sucks even more than not being able to fall asleep, and that is called an "omega" block.
 The "omega" stems from the configuration of the 500mb heights in the atmosphere.

 First, let's review what a capital omega looks like.